PurrNet/PurrDocs/systems-and-modules/network-identity/README.md

 # Network Identity

+In multiplayer, the server and all clients need to agree on which objects exist and who they belong to.
+Every networked object needs some way to be uniquely identified across all machines, so that when the server says "update object X", every client knows exactly which object that is.
+Without this, there's no way to keep the game state consistent.

-The Network Identity is the core of most networking logic.
+The Network Identity is what makes this possible, and it's the core of most networking logic.
 This plays into the component based nature of object oriented programming with Unity.
 The [Network Behaviour](networkbehaviour.md) also inherits from Network Identity, meaning that nearly any script interacting on the network, is also a Network Identity.

 {% embed url="https://youtu.be/rOWmKKToqEw" %}